 Yes, you can if you call the market right.
 Options are a tool for investing or trading and there is an opportunity to make a profit and lose money.
 As with all investing, you can make money trading options if you call the market correctly, but in equal measure, you can lose it.
 Relative to other forms of investing, options trading should be considered high risk and only suitable for experienced and sophisticated investors.

+They offer both, the options contract and exchange are what determine whether an option is classified as American or European.
 American options can be exercised at any time whereas European options can only be exercised on expiry.